TheOdinProject/curriculum/ruby/object_oriented_programming_basics/linting_and_rubocop.md

 ### Power corrupts

 Perhaps you're not interested in tailoring RuboCop to your liking, especially since you're just starting out and have absolutely no idea what's good and what's bad.
 That'd be the correct approach - don't worry about it right now and just go with the RuboCop defaults.

 There exists another set of rules which is executed by a wrapper over RuboCop called Standard Ruby.
 Standard aims at providing one opinionated set of rules, smaller in scope than RuboCop, in hopes that it will provide a standard for all Rubyists to follow.

 One of the departments it drops is Metrics which is probably going to be your worst enemy starting out in writing bigger, more object oriented code.
 But being that worst enemy has good reasons: it tries to help you write better code.
 It is fine if you can't always satisfy RuboCop but to shun its guidance during learning is foolish.

-Having said that, having those offenses come up again and again in one place that you've already made peace with being non-compliant is distracting.
+Having said that, seeing those offenses come up again and again in one place that you've already made peace with being non-compliant is distracting.
 Since you don't want to disable those Cops altogether, you can use inline comments to turn off what pesters you:

 ```ruby
 # rubocop: disable Metrics/AbcSize